0x666c6f/starknet-builders-committee/README.md

 3. If your renewal is approved, you will receive additional funding for your project.

-## How the Committee Proceeds
+## How the committee proceeds

 The committee meets `every 2 weeks` to review grant and renewal applications.
 The committee evaluates each application based on the criteria described above.
 The committee also takes into account the budget allocation provided by the Starknet foundation when making decisions.

 ## Decisions

-The decisions made by the Starknet Builders committee are stored in the [`decisions`](/decisions) directory of this repository.
+The decisions made by the Starknet builders committee are stored in the [`decisions`](/decisions) directory of this repository.
 Each decision is saved as a separate markdown file and includes the list of projects that were reviewed, the budget allocation, and any other relevant information about the decision.

-We appreciate your interest in the Starknet Builders Committee and look forward to receiving your grant applications.
+We appreciate your interest in the Starknet builders Committee and look forward to receiving your grant applications.
 If you have any questions, please don't hesitate to contact us.

 ## Contact